postmanlabs/gsoc/README.md

 # Communication

-Join our community <a href="https://community.postman.com/">here </a><br /> and read the guidelines here - https://community.postman.com/t/gsoc-2021-guidelines/
+Join our community <a href="https://community.postman.com/">here </a><br />
+Read the guidelines here - https://community.postman.com/t/gsoc-2021-guidelines/

 * Create an issue on this project if you're unable to get a response from the community
+* Start a new idea under discussions only once you've forzen on your project proposal.
 * Send us an email at gsoc@postman.com for any administrative or operational concerns regarding the program